 This works fine if the calls are being made from the same site.
 The cookie and the API have the same domain so your browser sends the cookie just like it would for a regular HTML page request.
 But if you want to call the API from a mobile app or a different application, cookies are not going to work because they cannot be sent across domains.

-We want to use Auth0 to protect our WP REST API in a way that will allow other applications to take actions that require privileges, like creating a post in our curl examples above.
-So a user will log into and application that is not the WordPress instance and be able to take actions on that WordPress site.
+We're going to use Auth0 to protect our API in a way that will allow other applications to take actions that require privileges, like creating a post in our curl examples above.
+So a user will log into and application that is not the WordPress instance and be able to take actions on the WordPress site.

 From the Auth0 docs:

 Authorization refers to the process of verifying what a user has access to.
 In authorization, a user or application is granted access to an API after the API determines the extent of the permissions that it should assign.
 Usually, authorization occurs after identity is successfully validated through authentication so that the API has some idea of what sort of access it should grant.

 So what does this mean for WordPress?